Nasha Aziz: Acting career

 Nasha began her acting career at 24 years old in 1995, starring in a box-office movie, Kad Cinta alongside Hairie Othman as the main leads.
 The movie was directed and produced by Julie Dahlan.
-Even so, Nasha was more well-knowned for her modelling than her acting career.
+Even so, Nasha was more well known for her modelling than her acting career.

 Nasha rose to fame in 1998 after starring in a popular TV Series, Hanya Dikau alongside Rosyam Nor and Hairie Othman.
 She was also well liked for her character in the Soap Opera, Idaman.
 In 1998 too, Nasha received an acting offer from Malaysia's number one director, Yusof Haslam to play the character, Effa, a prostitute, in the movie Bara.
 The role was previously turned down by Malay film primadona, Erra Fazira.
 The movie proved to be a stepping stone for Nasha when she was nominated in the Best Actress category and won Best New Actress at the 13th Malaysia's Film Festival (FFM13).